-Tiburon Fire Protection District Apparatus Inventory Fiscal Year 2016-17
+Tiburon Fire Protection District Apparatus Inventory Fiscal Year 2017-18

 The District utilizes a variety of apparatus to respond to a diverse range of emergency situations, as well as vehicles used for Administration and Prevention staff.
 Type 1 engines are housed at both District Stations; a Fireboat is docked at the Blue and Gold dock to the rear of 5 Main Street in Tiburon.
-One Type 1 engine is kept in reserve at Station 11.
 Type 1 engines respond to all types of emergency operations, including commercial, residential and vehicle fires, medical calls, hazardous materials incidents and wildland/urban interface fires in and out of the county.

-The District inventory includes one Type 3 engine equipped for off-road capability, responding to wildland/urban interface fires.
+The District inventory includes two Type 3 engines equipped for off-road capability, responding to wildland/urban interface fires.
+One of these engines is a reserve engine.